 Between Somewhere and Nowhere

-The objective of representational painting, we could surmise, is to assert sufficient mastery over the medium in order to conceal its own material reality behind a curtain of illusionistic space.
-So convincing that veneer of realism can be, as to delight us in its unsettling powers of deception.
-But a different order of uncanniness can be induced when the painting deliberately pulls back that curtain, distresses the veneer, by plainly and honestly revealing its material innards, while maintaining a credible illusory dimension.
-Image and meaning may seem to emerge, only to collapse, like hallucinations that rise and fall, back into the murky fog of material sludge.
+According to the legendary painting contest between Parrhasius and Zeuxis, we might assume the ultimate objective of representational painting is to deceive.
+Or better put, to assert sufficient mastery over the medium of paint, in order to conceal its own material reality behind an illusionistic curtain of representation.
+So convincing that veneer of realism can be, as to delight us with its unsettling powers of deception.
+Of course, it was Parrhasius’s remarkably lifelike painting of a curtain itself, that won him the fabled contest.
+For, while Zeuxis succeeded in fooling a bird to peck the grapes he painted, he was himself fooled in turn by Parrhasius’s painting.
+As he attempted to pull back the curtain covering it, he realised his fingers only scraped hopelessly across the surface of the painting.
+It is easy to imagine the disorientation Zeuxis must have felt in that instant of sensorial confusion.
+An aesthetic experience we might file somewhere under ‘The Uncanny’.
+But a different kind of uncanny experience can be induced when the painting deliberately pulls back that curtain, distresses the veneer, by plainly and honestly spilling its material innards, all whilst maintaining an illusory dimension.
+The image may appear to emerge, only to collapse again, like hallucinations, back into the murky fog of material sludge from whence it came.
 It is within this realm of visual experience we find ourselves cut adrift in Patrick’s paintings.

 The architectural vignettes provide vague suggestions of context through which the more heavily abstracted flourishes are woven.
 It is within these abstractions that tensions located in the fissures between the painting’s surface and depth are so delicately balanced that we find ourselves restlessly oscillating between the image and its material scaffold.
 And it is the medium Patrick increasingly turns to in exploring these tensions.
 Rather than seeking mastery over her medium, she sees her process as a collaboration with the materials; less a battle to bring strict representational regime, than a consensual dialogue, in which the will of the paint is given agency.
-There is magic embedded into the unpredictability of that process.
+There is magic embedded in the unpredictability of that process.
 Paint will do what the paint does.
 And if the medium itself has some degree of creative agency, this serves to further problematise Patrick’s authorial stake in the work.
 These small authorial abdications all contribute to the destabilising place Patrick is compelled to inhabit when she works.

 If we are to understand the word medium as ‘a state between two points’, then the medium of paint in these works is precisely that; in a persistent state of flickering between-ness.
 These are pictures that exist at the very brink between somewhere and nowhere.
 Between someone and no one.